DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 * There is no padding specified, so PKCS5Padding is used.
 * The result is encoded via base64.

-To decrypt, either within Apigee Edge with this policy, or using some other system, the decryptor needs to use the same passphrase, the same PBKDF2 iterations and the same PBKDF2 salt, in order to arrive at the key and IV.
+To decrypt the result of that, either within Apigee Edge with this policy, or using some other system, the decryptor needs to use the same passphrase, the same PBKDF2 iterations and the same PBKDF2 salt, in order to arrive at the key and IV.
+And then the same AES mode, which here has defaulted to CBC.

 ### Example: Basic Decryption with a Passphrase